What is a cookie?

 Functionality cookies allow the website to remember the choices you make (such as your username, language, or the region you are in) and provide enhanced features.
 These cookies are also used to remember changes you have made to text size, font and other parts of the web pages that you can customise.
 They may also be used to provide services you have asked for such as watching a video or commenting on a blog.

 The information these cookies collect is usually anonymised and they do not gather information about you that could be used for advertising or remembering where you have been on the internet.
 By using the website you agree that we can place these types of cookie on your device.
 You can find more information about the individual cookies we use and the reasons why we use them in the table below.

 |Google Analytics||These cookies allow us to record visitor trends over time.
 Google Analytics uses a cookie to help track which pages are accessed.
 The cookie contains no personally-identifiable information, but it does use your computer’s IP address to determine from where in the world you are accessing the website and to track your page visits within the website.
 Google stores the information collected by the cookie on servers in the United States.
 Google may also transfer this information to third-parties where required to do so by law, or where such third-parties process the information on Google’s behalf.|

 |PHPSESSID||Session||The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from the user’s computer.
 They typically will store information in the form of a session identification that does not personally identify the user.|

 |pt-euc_accept||Cookies enabled||The session cookie is stored in temporary memory and is not retained after the browser is closed.
 This cookie is enabled when you choose to accept cookies, or continue browsing the site.|

-If You want to contact Us with any questions, comments or complaints about how We collect, use or retain cookies, please contact Us at: email@example.com
+If you want to contact us with any questions, comments or complaints about how we collect, use or retain cookies, please contact us at: firstname.lastname@example.org

-This cookie statement is dated April 2014.
+This cookie statement is dated May 2018.